 Looking out at Mount San Jacinto

-To get to the trailhead: From Route 62 in the city of Joshua Tree, turn south on Joshua Lane (5.8 miles west of the intersection with Park Boulevard).
-Drive 4.6 miles to roads end, turn right and drive an additional half a mile into Black Rock Campground.
+To get to the trailhead: From Route 62 in the city of Yucca Valley, turn south on Joshua Lane (5.8 miles west of the intersection with Park Boulevard).
+Drive 4.6 miles to the end of the road and turn right onto San Marino Drive, which curves to the left and becomes Black Rock Road.
+Go up this pothole-filled road for a mile to reach Black Rock Campground.
+Park at the visitor center and find the start of the trail next to campsite 30.

 Trailhead address: 9800 Black Rock Canyon Road, Joshua Tree National Park, Yucca Valley, CA 92284